Welsh-Revenue-Authority/property-data-poc/en/_posts/2022-03-02-what-do-we-mean-by-a-data-platform.md

 ![Stack diagram showing services built on top of a rules platform and a data platform.
 Public-facing services allow residents or their representatives to achieve a desired outcome.
 Open APIs expose the business logic of government.
 Canonical datasets are used and trusted across government and beyond](/property-data-poc/assets/images/stack-en.png)

 Because platforms solve common problems once, they can also enable new types of service.
-For example, they can enable services that meet the ‘[once-only principle](https://en.wikipedia.org/wiki/Once-only_principle)’, were data already held by government is reused, with appropriate safeguards, to save users time.
+For example, they can enable services that meet the ‘[once-only principle](https://en.wikipedia.org/wiki/Once-only_principle)’, where data already held by government is reused, with appropriate safeguards, to save users time.
 Or enable integration with specialist software, like [HMRC’s Making Tax Digital](https://www.gov.uk/guidance/find-software-thats-compatible-with-making-tax-digital-for-vat) platform does.
 We’ll talk more about services in future blog posts.

 ![Mockups of three examples services: a government property account, a commercial service for renting out a home and a government service for paying tax](/property-data-poc/assets/images/services-en.png)